visiblehandinc/policies/source/sections/auditing_policy.md

 ## Audit Requests

 1. A request may be made for an audit for a specific cause.
 The request may come from a variety of sources including, but not limited to, Privacy Officer, Security Officer, Customer, or Partner.
 2. A request for an audit for specific cause must include time frame, frequency, and nature of the request.
-The request must be reviewed and approved by C3LX’s Privacy or Security Officer.
+The request must be reviewed and approved by VisibleHand’s Privacy or Security Officer.
-3. A request for an audit must be approved by C3LX’s Privacy Officer and/or Security Officer before proceeding.
+3. A request for an audit must be approved by VisibleHand’s Privacy Officer and/or Security Officer before proceeding.
 Under no circumstances shall detailed audit information be shared with parties without proper permissions and access to see such data.
-    * Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with C3LX’s Security Officer to determine appropriate sanction/corrective disciplinary action.
+    * Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with VisibleHand’s Security Officer to determine appropriate sanction/corrective disciplinary action.
     * Only de-identified information shall be shared with a Customer or Partner regarding the results of the investigative audit process.
-This information will be communicated to the appropriate personnel by C3LX’s Privacy Officer or designee.
-Prior to communicating with Customers and Partners regarding an audit, it is recommended that C3LX consider seeking risk management and/or legal counsel.
+This information will be communicated to the appropriate personnel by VisibleHand’s Privacy Officer or designee.
+Prior to communicating with Customers and Partners regarding an audit, it is recommended that VisibleHand consider seeking risk management and/or legal counsel.

 ## Review and Reporting of Audit Findings

 1. Audit information that is routinely gathered must be reviewed in a timely manner, currently quarterly, by the responsible workforce member(s).
     * On a quarterly basis, logs are reviewed to assure the proper data is being captured and retained.
 2. The reporting process shall allow for meaningful communication of the audit findings to those workforce members, Customers, or Partners requesting the audit.
     * Significant findings shall be reported immediately in a written format.
-C3LX’s security incident response form may be utilized to report a single event.
+VisibleHand’s security incident response form may be utilized to report a single event.
     * Routine findings shall be reported to the sponsoring leadership structure in a written report format.
 3. Reports of audit results shall be limited to internal use on a minimum necessary/need-to-know basis.
 Audit results shall not be disclosed externally without administrative and/or legal counsel approval.
-4. Security audits constitute an internal, confidential monitoring practice that may be included in C3LX’s performance improvement activities and reporting.
+4. Security audits constitute an internal, confidential monitoring practice that may be included in VisibleHand’s performance improvement activities and reporting.
 Care shall be taken to ensure that the results of the audits are disclosed to administrative level oversight structures only and that information which may further expose organizational risk is shared with extreme caution.
 Generic security audit information may be included in organizational reports (individually-identifiable ePHI shall not be included in the reports).
 5.4 Whenever indicated through evaluation and reporting, appropriate corrective actions must be undertaken.
 These actions shall be documented and shared with the responsible workforce members, Customers, and/or Partners.

 ## Auditing Customer and Partner Activity

-1. Periodic monitoring of Customer and Partner activity shall be carried out to ensure that access and activity is appropriate for privileges granted and necessary to the arrangement between C3LX and the 3rd party.
-C3LX will make every effort to assure Customers and Partners do not gain access to data outside of their own environments.
+1. Periodic monitoring of Customer and Partner activity shall be carried out to ensure that access and activity is appropriate for privileges granted and necessary to the arrangement between VisibleHand and the 3rd party.
+VisibleHand will make every effort to assure Customers and Partners do not gain access to data outside of their own environments.
-2. If it is determined that the Customer or Partner has exceeded the scope of access privileges, C3LX’s leadership must remedy the problem immediately.
+2. If it is determined that the Customer or Partner has exceeded the scope of access privileges, VisibleHand’s leadership must remedy the problem immediately.
-3. If it is determined that a Customer or Partner has violated the terms of the HIPAA business associate agreement or any terms within the HIPAA regulations, C3LX must take immediate action to remediate the situation.
+3. If it is determined that a Customer or Partner has violated the terms of the HIPAA business associate agreement or any terms within the HIPAA regulations, VisibleHand must take immediate action to remediate the situation.
 Continued violations may result in discontinuation of the business relationship.

 ## Audit Log Security Controls and Backup